 - Edible parts Leaves, Root

 While it is often used in culinary dishes, the most effective way of obtaining chicory's health benefits is in medicinal forms of consumption, where the properties are more concentrated.

 Infusion.
-When brewed into a hot tea, chicory infusions can help prevent liver damage and fight sinus infections.
+When brewed into a hot tea, chicory can help prevent liver damage and fight sinus infections.

 Poultice.
 When applied topically, the raw and crushed leaves of chicory can help treat and prevent fungal growth on the skin.

 Tincture.
 The leaves and root of chicory can be macerated in alcohol to extract the antioxidant properties of the plant.
 When diluted in water, chicory tincture can help prevent liver damage.

 Capsules.
 In supplemental form, chicory's inulin often decreases constipation due to its laxative properties.

 - Where to buy Supermarkets, Farmers' markets, Specialized health stores, Online herb stores